LZhizhou/axia-network-v2-web-wallet/README.md

-# Axwallet
+# AXIA wallet

-This is the frontend Vue.js application for the Axwallet.
+This is the frontend Vue.js application for the AXIA wallet.

 ## Prerequisites